 This webinar will break down the questions property owners and managers have to ask to determine the addenda they need, and what CAA addenda should (or should not) be used based on the answers to those questions.

-Heidi Palutke, Education, Policy and Compliance Counsel, California Apartment Association
+Monica Deka, Compliance and Legislative Counsel, California Apartment Association

 WARNING This material has been reproduced and communicated to you by or on behalf of California Apartment Association in accordance with section 113P of the Copyright Act 1968 (“Act”).
 The material in this communication may be subject to copyright under the Act.
 Any further reproduction or communication of this material by you may be subject of copyright protection under the Act.